MDNich/MDNich/README.md

 I speak Romanian, French, Spanish, and English, learning Hungarian, Russian, Hebrew, and Arabic, and am always happy to contribute to localizations of apps, websites, or services.

-Feel free to reach out to me at mailto:starfleetcaptain676@gmail.com
+Feel free to reach out to me at mailto:nichitiu@mit.edu

 Thank you !